shichenghuo/Final-Deliverable/README.md

 ---
 ## Components
 ### Part 1--Opening Page
 The opening page is created in codesanbox.
-Focus Practice: HTML/CSS. => CLICK THE LINK BELOW TO VIEW THE CODE
+Focus Practice: HTML/CSS. => CLICK THE LINK BELOW TO VIEW THE CODE<br/>
 ![Image description](https://github.com/shichenghuo/Final-Deliverable/blob/master/Opening%20Pgae.png)
 https://codesandbox.io/s/cp2-final-rfs2x?file=/src/styles.css
 ### Part 2--The Game
 The game we first created in P5.js and moves to server.
-Focus Practice: Based on Pose Net to build a 2 player game & Classification.=> CLICK THE LINK BELOW TO VIEW THE CODE(The game request to access your webcam)
+Focus Practice: Based on Pose Net to build a 2 player game & Classification.=> CLICK THE LINK BELOW TO VIEW THE CODE(The game request to access your webcam)<br/>
 ![Image description](https://github.com/shichenghuo/Final-Deliverable/blob/master/Game.png)
 ### Part 3--Connect the game to server(make it online)
 Running game in the server.
 Host player can share the link to the other player to join.
-They can use their individual computer to play the game.
+They can use their individual computer to play the game.<br/>
 ![Image description](https://github.com/shichenghuo/Final-Deliverable/blob/master/Explain%20part%203-01.png)
 ### Reference
 -https://github.com/zamfi/TwoPlayer<br/>